-"Weirdly, I want the unpleasant situation between me and my husband to change.
-But then again I would not have an excuse for a hot lover.
-Just being honest...."
-A married woman
+"Weirdly, I want the unpleasant situation between my husband and me to change.
+But then again, I would not have an excuse for a hot lover.
+Just being honest...." —A married woman

 The love paradox in current society arises from a combination of the following two seemingly opposing claims: (a) a greater percentage of intimate relationships are based on love; (b) a greater percentage of intimate relationships involve romantic compromises.
 Since romantic compromises are considered to run counter to love, how can these two claims co-exist?

 Love is in the air

 In order to explain this apparent paradox, I begin by referring to the larger role of love in contemporary society.
 Romantic love is everywhere these days; wherever you look, whenever you listen, and whatever you read, the subject of love is likely to appear.

 Love occupies a central place in people’s expectations and wishes, but these often remain unfulfilled.
 Love songs, novels, and movies have emphasized the great hopes and profound happiness associated with love, as well as the great disappointments and profound pain that love generates.
 Our hearts are enlarged by love, but by the same token, they can also be broken.

 Modern society has witnessed an increasing discrepancy between the desire for an enduring romantic relationship and the probability of its fulfillment.
 Breakups, rather than marriage, are the norm in dating relationships.
 In addition to the fact that in many societies, about 50 percent of all marriages end in divorce, the majority of the remaining 50 percent have at some point seriously considered divorce.